 I also have added a bust I enjoy decorating with that adds a touch of romance.
-The bird nest I made, is an easy craft you will enjoy reading HERE .
-A Florentine tray and frame also adds elegance with the rustic nest sitting inside a crown.
+The bird nest I made; is an easy craft you will enjoy reading how it takes 5 minutes.
+A Florentine tray and frame also add elegance with the rustic nest sitting inside a crown.

 The Shakespeare Sonnets are especially pretty and are special pieces from my father-in-law dating as far back as 1844.

 I have also added an antique pink French dictionary adding subtle color in an ironstone tureen.

 Finishing the inside of the hutch is pieces of our china adding color.

 Decorating for the Hutch for the Start of the Season

 After finishing the inside of the spring hutch, I have added an antique French flower crate with an old feed bucket I did find thrifting last summer.
 I have filled it with Cherry Blossom branches and sticks I did find in our yard.
 I also enjoy adding natural elements to decorate the home.
 Found frames finish this off nicely adding some interest.

 Let’s Take a Look at the in the Great Room Getting Ready for Warmer Days